bulandajakub/HTML-CSS-JS/README.md

 A **12-column CSS Grid layout** which also includes a **toggleable grid overlay** for better visualization of the structure.

 ### grid-6 ###
-This **mosaic layout** consists of five distinct grid items, each spanning multiple rows and columns, creating a visually appealing mosaic effect.
+This layout consists of five distinct grid items, each spanning multiple rows and columns, creating a visually appealing **mosaic effect**.
 The entire grid is rotated by 45 degrees and scaled down, giving it a unique, artistic look.

 ---